 Carr has won many writing accolades, including San Diego Press Club awards for Best Column Writing, Best Consumer Writing, and Best Arts and Entertainment.
 He also edits stories and articles written by others for major national publications.

-Carr is also a noted producer, director, and videographer.
-Several of his documentaries can currently be seen on So Cal's Cox Cable.
-Since its inception he has produced the Fallbrook International Film Festival's red carpet event and panel discussions.
+Since its inception, Carr has produced the Fallbrook International Film Festival's red carpet event and panel discussions.

 Charles has also served as adult supervisor and creative adviser for the multiple award-winning original films Boy on the Moon (iVIE first place, Fallbrook Film Festival finalist), Sins of the Father (iVIE first place, VCTV Film of the Year) and Mystery High (iVIE, VCTV Storyteller of the Year, Fallbrook Film Festival finalist), and the full-length original stage play Auditioning Truths and Lies, which has been performed professionally at venues throughout Southern California.

 Charles has been a contributor and technical advisor to L.A. and San Diego Parent magazines and receives dozens of requests each year to appear on Southern California television and radio stations to talk about important events. and judging the national PRSA Journalism Awards.